chainguard-dev/edu/content/chainguard/chainguard-images/reference/ruby/getting-started-ruby.md

 toc: true
 ---

-The Ruby images maintained by Chainguard are a mix of development and production distroless images that are suitable for building and running Ruby workloads.
+The [Ruby images](/chainguard/chainguard-images/reference/ruby/image_specs/) maintained by Chainguard are a mix of development and production distroless images that are suitable for building and running Ruby workloads.

 Because Ruby applications typically require the installation of third-party dependencies via [Rubygems](https://rubygems.org/), using a pure distroless image for building your application would not work.
 In cases like this, you'll need to implement a [multi-stage Docker build](https://docs.docker.com/build/building/multi-stage/) that uses one of the `-dev` images to set up the application.

-In this guide, we’ll cover two examples to showcase Ruby container images based on Wolfi as a runtime.
-In the first, we’ll use the minimal image containing just Ruby to execute a demo that doesn't have any external dependencies.
+In this guide, we’ll build two example applications that demonstrate how to use Ruby container images based on [Wolfi](/open-source/wolfi/overview/) as a runtime.
+In the first, we’ll use a minimal image containing just Ruby to execute a demo that doesn't have any external dependencies.
 In the second example, we'll set up a multi-stage Docker build to run a demo that requires the installation of Rubygems via `bundler`.

 {{< details "What is distroless" >}}
 {{< blurb/distroless >}}